Fear of flying: Virtual reality exposure therapy

 Effective treatment for phobias such as fear of flying would be one that activates and modifies the fear structure.
 Activation of the fear structure can be achieved by exposing the patient to the feared stimuli, flying in this case, to elicit the fearful response.
 Modification of the fear structure can be achieved by the processes of habituation and extinction after eliciting the fearful response several times.
 A new and advanced treatment for aviophobia is virtual reality exposure therapy (VRET).
 This type of treatment uses computer technology where the patient virtually experiences flying.
 This experience includes visual, auditory, and motion stimuli to imitate flying in a plane as close as possible.
 Unlike an actual flight where survival depends upon others, virtual exposure involves no risk.
 The patient is free to exit at any moment.
 Though it can be argued that vivo exposure treatment in which patients take actual flights is more effective, VRET providers claim it is more cost-effective, accessible, less time-consuming, and requires less organization.
 Another advantage of VRET over vivo exposure treatment is that it focuses on the main reason that elicits fear of flying easily.
 For example, if the patient's most anxiety-inducing-component is takeoff, in VRET the patient would be exposed to a plane takeoff repeatedly while in vivo exposure the patient would have to wait for the plane to land and then take off again.

 Outcomes

 Studies of interventions like cognitive behavioral therapy have reported rates of reduction in anxiety of around 80%; however, there is little evidence that any treatment can eliminate fear of flying.

 Epidemiology

 Estimates for prevalence have ranged between 2.5% and 40%; estimates on the lower end are probably generated through studies where the condition is diagnosed by a professional, and the higher end probably includes people who have diagnosed themselves.
+A 2025 YouGov survey found that 49% of American air travelers reported some degree of nervousness about flying, with 18% describing themselves as "afraid".